-- Increased instructional hours from 990 to 1,080 and added another 1,380, which impacted more than 16,000 students - Issued grant awards to 84 school district programs and 195 community-based programs, family child care providers, Tribal governments, and Head Start grantees - Created the largest ever partnership between New Mexico PreK and Pueblos, Tribes, and Nations by adding 554 slots to the Navajo Nation, To'Hajiilee Chapter of Navajo Nation, Mescalero Apache Tribe, and Pueblo of Nambé - Expanded the number of coaches that support social and emotional development from 96 coaches in FY23 to 104 in FY24 - Quality teaching, as measured through the Classroom Assessment Scoring System (CLASS), continued to show strength in emotional support and classroom organization, with continued room to grow in instructional support with 15 mental health consultants from across the state and, implemented a Professional Development Institute to onboard SEED consultants.
+- Increased instructional hours from 990 to 1,080 and added a program option of 1,380 instructional hours - Issued grant awards to 84 school district programs and 195 community-based programs, family child care providers, Tribal governments, and Head Start recipients - Created the largest ever partnership between New Mexico PreK and Pueblos, Tribes, and Nations by adding 554 slots to the Navajo Nation, To'Hajiilee Chapter of Navajo Nation, Mescalero Apache Tribe, and Pueblo of Nambé - Expanded the number of coaches that support social and emotional development from 96 coaches in FY23 to 104 in FY24 - Quality teaching, as measured through the Classroom Assessment Scoring System (CLASS), continued to show strength in emotional support and classroom organization, with continued room to grow in instructional support state and, implemented a Professional Development Institute to onboard SEED consultants.
 The consultants provided services to 25 early childhood programs and engaged with nearly 30 percent of the staff at each participating program.